japila-books/apache-spark-internals/docs/tools/SparkSubmitCommandBuilder.md

 List<String> buildSparkSubmitArgs()
 ----

-`buildSparkSubmitArgs` builds a list of command-line arguments for link:spark-submit.adoc[spark-submit].
+`buildSparkSubmitArgs` builds a list of command-line arguments for spark-submit.md[spark-submit].

-`buildSparkSubmitArgs` uses a link:spark-submit-SparkSubmitOptionParser.adoc[SparkSubmitOptionParser] to add the command-line arguments that `spark-submit` recognizes (when it is executed later on and uses the very same `SparkSubmitOptionParser` parser to parse command-line arguments).
+`buildSparkSubmitArgs` uses a spark-submit-SparkSubmitOptionParser.md[SparkSubmitOptionParser] to add the command-line arguments that `spark-submit` recognizes (when it is executed later on and uses the very same `SparkSubmitOptionParser` parser to parse command-line arguments).

 .`SparkSubmitCommandBuilder` Properties and Corresponding `SparkSubmitOptionParser` Attributes [options="header",width="100%"]